tianrui-qi/SCOS-BP/config/experiment/c/README.md

 **[c/19](19.yaml)**

-Now we use the best configurations we have and train again on data split where train and valid's subject are joint.
+Now we use the best configurations we have and train again on data split where train and valid's measurement are joint.

 **[c/20](20.yaml)**
 **[c/21](21.yaml)**

-What if we only pretrain with joint subjects and finetune with disjoint subjects?
+What if we only pretrain with joint measurements and finetune with disjoint measurements?

 **[c/22](22.yaml)**